 - PicoSure Laser PressureWave™ technology with high-intensity Focus injury creates “Acute thermal injury limited to epidermis” where “Effects are isolated to melanin bearing cells” - In lay terms PicoSure laser does not produce heat.
 Heat triggers melasma

 - PicoSure ultra-short pulses of laser light reach deeply into the skin’s sub-layers, creating microscopic, photomechanical reactions that shatter pigments into small particles for absorption and removal by our immune system

 - Melasma involves epidermis and dermis, deep dermal pigment takes much longer to resolve than superficial epidermal pigment.
 PicoSure Laser treatments trigger pigment removal at in deep layers of the skin.

 - PicoSure Laser offer faster and longer clearance of melasma pigment, without thermal damage of surrounding tissue.
 Pico lasers don’t offer cure for Melasma.
 It is also expected for the pigment on threated area to look darker initially before getting lighter.

-Consistent use of topical agents, avoidance (UV, heat) and elimination (contraceptives) triggering factors along with combination methods of laser therapy and properly spaced laser maintenance treatments, appears to be a key to successful melasma management.
+Consistent use of topical agents, avoidance (UV, heat) and elimination of triggering factors along with combination methods of laser therapy and properly spaced laser maintenance treatments, appears to be a key to successful melasma management.